neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 “Probably will take another week,” he said taking a bite of chapati, “they will be reaching Ladhak tomorrow as far as I know.”

 “Okay okay.”
-She said as her eyes meets the screen.
+She said as her eyes meet the screen.

-Akshay stops, another bite halfway to his mouth, realising she found out what he was doing.
+Akshay stops another bite halfway to his mouth, realising she found out what he was doing.
 The jovial mood turns to an awkward tense one.
 Megha becomes extremely anxious as Akshay turns pale, not knowing how to get through the situation.

 “So you have made your decision, haven’t you?”
 She questions trying to hide her disappointment.